Refs/ngrx-store-effect/README.md

 ## c 13 integrating @ngrx/router-store

+> router-store is also a store, that means it also has actions, reducers, state, and it also need be registered in the StoreModule.forRoot() of StoreMOdule.forFeature()

 What the router-store allow us to do is bind the representation of the route and the route of state to the actual ngrx store .
 So this gives us much power when it comes to composing selectors .

 So for instance when we click on a particular pizza , we know that we have `the number 1 in the url which corresponds to the ID of the pizza .